thashwin94/Supervised-Machine-Learning---Regression-/README.md

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.

 I have used the following supervised machine learning algorithms on the datasets
-1. Linear Regression - using Gradient Descent and Normal equation
+1. Linear Regression - using Gradient Descent
-2. Lasso Rgression
+2. Lasso Regression
-3. Ridge regression
+3. Ridge Reegression
 4. Support Vector Regressor
 5. KNN Regressor
-6. Polynomial regression

 All of these have been done using Python programming language and Scikit package